Ayushburman/I-Think/Topics/Leadership.md

 # 👥 Leadership Discussions

-Decision-making, responsibility, influence,
+> Decision-making, responsibility, influence, and teamwork.
-and teamwork.
+> A curated archive of speeches, documentaries, and TED talks — organized by leader and era.

+---
 ------
 ### 1. Abraham Lincoln
 > https://youtu.be/bC4kQ2-kHZE?si=9lvE4e40HO1rOmlh